JulianWgs/candas/README.md

 ## Installation

-- You need a SQL-Driver.
+- For the database features you need a SQL-Driver.
 Please install it beforehand.

 ```bash
 pip install candas